Why Is Gambling Considered A Taboo? – Society Vs Betting

 2. A “Mug’s Game”

-It’s widely known that Casinos & Bookmakers have an ‘edge‘ or ‘overround‘ that keeps the odds in their favour.
-With the odds against the players, society treats gambling in a similar regard to alcohol or tobacco: it’s legal, regulated, but poses a serious risk to the consumer.
+It’s widely known that casinos and bookmakers have an ‘edge’ or ‘overround‘ that keeps the odds in their favour.
+With the odds stacked against players, society treats gambling much like alcohol or tobacco: legal, regulated, but carrying serious risks for the consumer.
 Gambling is essentially seen as a “mug’s game”.

 Nonetheless, the sports betting industry already offers platforms such as Betfair that mimic, and rival, the stock market in terms of transparency and fairness.
-Sports betting no longer deserves its longstanding reputation for being a “mug’s game” — because players need not bet at reduced odds that are “rigged” against them.
-Indeed punters have had betting exchanges — where the public forms the odds — at their disposal for over two decades.
+Sports betting no longer deserves its long-standing reputation as a “mug’s game” — because players don’t have to accept reduced odds that are “rigged” against them.
+Indeed, punters have had betting exchanges — where the public sets the odds — at their disposal for over two decades.

-However, despite Betfair (and its other imitators) bringing such revolutionary products to the market, the average gambler doesn’t recognise the gravity of that breakthrough.
-In fact, Betfair themselves realised players wouldn’t conform to their trading product and resorted to incorporating a traditional Bookmaker — with inferior odds to their exchange — into the very same website.
+Yet despite Betfair (and its imitators) introducing revolutionary products, most gamblers don’t appreciate the scale of that breakthrough.
+Even Betfair themselves realised players wouldn’t fully embrace their trading product and ended up adding a traditional bookmaker — with inferior odds — to the very same site.
 Crazy, right?

-The tradition of the Bookmaker lives on.
-And while it does, I don’t envisage that any form of sports betting will be regarded as an ‘investment’ in our society.
-It’ll remain a taboo.
+The tradition of the bookmaker lives on.
+And while it does, I don’t see sports betting being regarded as an ‘investment’ in society.
+It will remain a taboo.

-Learn more about Bookmakers from my post: How Do Bookmakers Earn?
+Learn more about bookmakers in my post: How Do Bookmakers Earn?
 How Big Is Their Edge?

 3. “Unskilled” & “Lazy”

-Professional gamblers have a tough time shaking negative labels.
-An average non-gambler will often view a professional gambler as naïve, unintelligent, unskilled — or even even lazy.
-The hard work is not recognised.
+Professional gamblers struggle to shake negative labels.
+The average non-gambler often sees them as naïve, unintelligent, unskilled — or even lazy.
+The hard work is rarely recognised.

-There’s a perception that professional gamblers are trying to cut corners, attempting to avoid to the daily grind of the workplace and everything else it entails.
-There’s a disbelief — or reluctance to believe — that it’s possible to earn a substantial living from gambling, and that it takes hard work.
-Yes, there are many bettors who have tried and failed.
+There’s a perception that professional gamblers are cutting corners, trying to avoid the daily grind of the workplace.
+Many people simply don’t believe it’s possible to earn a substantial living from gambling, or that it requires real effort.
+Yes, plenty have tried and failed.
 Many give up early.
-But there are also some highly intelligent minds that succeed in both the sports and casino betting worlds on a long-term basis.
+But there are also highly intelligent individuals who succeed long term in both the sports and casino betting worlds.

 Professional gambling isn’t guesswork.
-Building and refining predictive models for sports events can take years of trying — not to mention advanced mathematical and programming skills.
-The combined efforts of intelligent analysts and traders have helped to make sports betting odds so sharp that its no easy feat to become a professional bettor in the first place nowadays.
-Professional gambling is not an easy way to avoid employment; it’s a highly competitive field filled with many smart people at play.
+Building and refining predictive models for sports events can take years of trial and error — not to mention advanced mathematical and programming skills.
+The combined efforts of analysts and traders have made betting odds so sharp that becoming a professional bettor is harder than ever.
+Professional gambling is not an easy escape from employment; it’s a highly competitive field filled with smart people.

-Sports betting is gradually following the financial markets down the road of trend/statistical analysis.
-In the coming decade we can expect to see many more index-type sports betting products hitting the market.
-This will no doubt attract even more academics, and is likely to shift the public’s “unsophisticated” perception in due course.
+Sports betting is gradually following financial markets down the road of statistical analysis.
+Over the coming decade, we can expect more index-type betting products to emerge.
+This will likely attract more academics and may shift the public’s perception of gambling as “unsophisticated.”

 4. Not a “Real Occupation”